In line with industry best practice, a series of studies has been commissioned into the environmental aspects of the proposed quarry extension.

 In addition a replacement route for access to Alston Farm and Alston Cottage will be provided.
 Traffic counts have been undertaken to help assess the impact of these changes to the road network.
 Local residents who are likely to be affected have been consulted.

-A signage strategy will be implemented to discourage through traffic from further afield diverting to Caton Lane in order to reach the A38, and proposals for improving the Caton slip road off the A38 are under active consideration.
+A signage strategy will be implemented to discourage through traffic from further afield diverting to Caton Lane in order to reach the A38, and proposals for improving the Caton slip road off the A38 are the subject of a separate application submitted to Teignbridge District Council in March 2018.

 Scenario 1 – Local traffic to Exeter